Educational Requirements

 - Customer relationship management (CRM)

-Further Education (Optional): A Master's degree in Business Administration (MBA) or a related field can be beneficial for career advancement, especially into management roles.
+- Master's Degree (Optional): A Master's degree in Business Administration (MBA) or a related field can be beneficial for career advancement, especially in larger organizations.

-Certifications: Depending on the industry, specific certifications related to the products or technologies you'll be selling can be highly valuable.
+- Certifications: Depending on the industry, specific certifications related to the products or technologies you'll be selling can enhance your credibility.

 Study Path